Baryon acoustic oscillations at z = 2.34 from the correlations of Ly$\alpha$ absorption in eBOSS DR14: Fitting the BAO peak position

 Constraints on the BAO parameters $(\apar,\aperp)$ are presented in Fig.~\ref{fig:contours_auto}.
 Following the method introduced and described in detail in \citet{Bourboux17}, we estimate the relation between $\Delta\chi^{2}=\chi^{2}-\chi_{\rm min}^{2}$ and confidence levels (CLs) for the BAO parameters using a large number of simulated correlation functions generated from the best-fit model and the covariance matrix measured with the data.
 The results of the study, summarized in Table~\ref{table::confidence}, indicate that the (68.27,95.45\%) confidence levels for $(\apar,\aperp)$ correspond to $\Delta\chi^{2}=(2.74,7.41)$ (instead of the nominal values $\Delta\chi^{2}=(2.3,6.18)$).
 These levels are shown as the red contours in Fig.~\ref{fig:contours_auto} for the \alllya fit.
 The best fit is within one standard deviation of the Pl2015 model.

-In addition to the baseline fits, we performed a variety of non-standard fits to verify that our BAO results are robust.
+In addition to the baseline fits, we performed a variety of non-standard fits to verify that our BAO results are robust and independant of the model.
 The results of this exercise are given in Table \ref{table:model_cf}.
 The first group of fits starts with the simple Kaiser redshift-space model and then includes progressively metals, HCD absorption, and UV background fluctuations.
 Including HCD absorption is necessary to obtain a good $\chi^2$ but adding UV fluctuations such as those characterized in \citet{GontchoAGontcho14} does not improve the fit, justifying our choice of ignoring the UV issue in the baseline fit.
+In the standard fit, the physical parameters $(L_{\rm HCD}, \Sigma_{\perp}, \Sigma_{\parallel}, \beta_m)$ are fixed (see table \ref{table:lyaparams}) in order to avoid degeneracies with other parameters and non-physical values.
+We have verified that letting them free has no impact on the $\alpha_{\parallel}$ and $\alpha_{\perp}$ parameters. \\

 An important test of systematic effects in the position of the BAO peak is performed by adding polynomial ``broadband'' terms to the correlation function (before distortion).
 We follow the procedure and choice of broadband forms used by B17 and adopt the form